dclause/hermes-studio/README.md

 To check out docs, visit [Github Pages](https://dclause.github.io/hermes-studio/).

+## Installation

+You can find pre-built releases for Windows, Linux, macOS and raspberryPiOS [here](https://github.com/dclause/hermes-studio/releases).
+If you'd like to compile from source, you can follow the compilation guide.

 ## Features

 **Hermes-Studio** provides both an API (REST + WebSocket) and an Interface to remote control your Arduino (and